UofT-Government-Project/Covid19_PHU/README_Exploratory_LR.md

 ### Set the Target and features

 - Set 'Deaths' as our target(y)
-- The ordinated date was the feaure (X)
+- The ordinal date was the feaure (X)

 ### Training and testing set:
 - Split our data into training and testing by train_test_split function from sklearn library

 ### How good did the model fit?
-- The R_squared score was 0.96 which was pretty high.
+- The R_squared score was strong at 0.96

 ### Prediction versus Target graph